DHTMLX/docs-spreadsheet/docs/data_formatting.md

 ## Styled borders for cells

-You can add a styled border(s) for a cell or a group of cells.
+You can add styled borders for a cell or a group of cells.

 ### Setting styled borders

-- Select the necessary cell or a group of cells to set a styled border(s) for
+- Select the necessary cell or a group of cells to set styled borders for
 - Click the **Border** button in the toolbar and choose the desired type of the border, its color and style

 ![DHTMLX Spreadsheet Border toolbar button with border type, color, and style options](/img/styled_cell_border.png)

 ### Removing styled borders

 - Select the necessary cell or a group of cells from which you want to remove styled borders
 - Click the **Border** button in the toolbar and choose the *Clear borders* option